-With tax-free incentives, the cost of living in Qatar’s capital city can be quite attractive, but all this depends on the expat’s employment package, their lifestyle choices and how they choose to spend their money.
+With tax-free incentives, the cost of living in Qatar’s capital city can be quite attractive, but all this depends on the expat’s employment package, lifestyle choices, and spending habits.

 Cost of accommodation in Doha